snez/eds-stripe-demo/blocks/stripe-payment/README.md

 })();
 ```

-### Import the drop-in in your checkout block:
+### Integrate the Stripe EDS block into your commerce-checkout block:

-Commerce EDS storefront uses the `commerce-checkout` drop-in which is located under
+A boilerplate Commerce EDS storefront will use the `commerce-checkout` block which is located under
 `blocks/commerce-checkout/commerce-checkout.js`.
-You can integrate the checkout with
+You can integrate this with
 Stripe by making some simple adjustments.

-First, import the Stripe drop-in:
+First, import the Stripe block's javascript component:

 ```javascript
 import {